cultuurnet/udb3-search-docs/address.md

 ## URL parameter

-Currently, the only URL parameter for address fields is `postalCode`.
+Currently, the only URL parameters for address fields are `postalCode` and `addressCountry`.

+While `postalCode` can be any integer or string, `addressCountry` should always be an [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.

 Example usage: